michaelkeates/CrimeApp/README.md

 <li>Implement a 'bottom draw' which will allow the user to toggle on/off different types of crimes to be displayed on the map.</li>
 <li>Have the app available for both iOS and Android.</li>
 <li>Allow the user to search for post codes as well as use the device to get the users' current location using Geolocation.</li>
-<li>Allow the manager to run the end of tax year updates to the database.
-All account balances should be updated with accrued interest; the accrued interest should then be reset to zero and the customer’s deposit allowances reset.</li>
-<li>Implemented a simple encryption to the database for security as well as a login form for admins.</li>
-<li>Implemented a notification circle on the main form to allow the manager to know how many products are still open.</li>
 </ul>

 <br></br>